 Republicans in Congress want to weaken the Bureau as part of their repeal of Dodd-Frank.
 They claim its regulations and lawsuits hurt businesses, especially small banks.
 The Bureau's opponents also argue that the director's position is unconstitutional.
 That's because he can only be fired by the president for malfeasance or negligence.

-Trump appointed Budget Director Mick Mulvaney as acting director of the Bureau.
-He is weakening the Bureau.
-Mulvaney is one of the Bureau's opponents.
+Trump's appointment of Budget Director Mick Mulvane weakens the Bureau.
+Mulvaney has been one of the Bureau's opponents.
 In 2014, he called it a joke.
 He believes its independence is dangerous.
 But its creators said the Bureau needs its independence to maintain its watchdog function.

 In 2018, the House of Representatives released a bipartisan bill that would replace the director's position with a five-member commission.
 The president would select commission members, but no more than three could be from any party.
 The bill would probably not pass the Senate.